confluentinc/kafka-tutorials/README.md

 ```

-* Title - each section starts with a `title` element and as the label suggests, the text provided here is the text used the label the step for the tutorial user and the output to the console by the harness runner.
+* Title - each section starts with a `title` element, and as the label suggests, the text provided here is the text used the label the step for the tutorial user and the output to the console by the harness runner.
 The `title` section contains one element - `content`

 * content - the `content` section (a YAML `dictionary`) contains an arbitrary sized list of YAML dictionaries named `action`.
-An `action` key creates an anonymous step i.e. not specified in the output of the test runner.
-For output in the test runner, you can provide a `-name` key followed by some text for console output.
+An `action` key creates an anonymous step, i.e., not specified in the test runner's output.
+For output in the test runner, you can provide a `-name` key, followed by some text for console output.
 * action - `action` keys drive the behavior of the harness.
 An action key can be one of these values
-    * `action: make_file` - an action prompting the user to create a file for the tutorial.
+    * `action: make_file` - Prompts the user to create a file for the tutorial.
     * `action: execute` - a synchronous action step
     * `action: execute_async` - an asynchronous step, this indicates a step the user will keep running for some portion of the tutorial.
     * `action: sleep` - pause the test runner for an amount of time specified by the `ms` key.
-You use `sleep` key to allow some asnyc action to complete
+You use `sleep` key to allow some async action to complete
         * `ms: NNN` - the time in milliseconds you want the test harness to pause execution.
 You only use `ms` after an `action: sleep` entry.
     * `docker_ksql_cli_session` - an action starting a ksqlDB CLI session for working through a tutorial

-In the next sections you'll see how to use `action` keys to organize your harness files
+In the next sections, you'll see how to use `action` keys to organize your harness files.

 #### 2. Action type descriptions and examples

 * `make_file`
     The `make_file` instructs the user to create a file an existing file required to run the tutorial.
-Some examples are the `docker-compose.yml` file , a `statements.sql` (ksqlDB) , and Java files.
+Some examples are the `docker-compose.yml` file, a `statements.sql` (ksqlDB), and Java files.

     A `make_file` with a file to render look like this:
     ```yml